List of Left Behind characters: Gerald Fitzhugh

 Gerald Fitzhugh is the President of the United States at the time of the Rapture.
-In the first novel, he is shown to be openly welcoming of Nicolae Carpathia, but gradually become more suspicious.
+In the first novel, he is shown to be openly welcoming of Nicolae Carpathia, but gradually becomes more suspicious.

 In Tribulation Force, with his power and countries independence fading, Fitzhugh plans with the British and Egyptian governments to launch a worldwide offensive against Carpathia and the Global Community, with help from various militias.
 When a combined British and Egyptian attack on New Babylon backfires, the conflict escalates into World War III.
 Cities around the world are destroyed in the war, and Fitzhugh himself is killed by a Global Community blitzkrieg on Washington D.C.

 In the film Left Behind: World at War, Fitzhugh is played by Louis Gossett Jr.

+The character's name appears to be an allusion to John Fitzgerald Kennedy.

 Leon Fortunato

 Leon Fortunato is the False Prophet, and he is a key member of the inner circle of Nicolae Carpathia, businessman, financier, politician, and Antichrist.

-In his native Italy, Leon grew up fascinated with the trappings of Catholicism, although he never truly believed in any of the Church's teachings; Leon simply liked the glory.
-He was fond of dressing in ornate and flowing robes and strutting all over his college campus.
-After being expelled, Fortunato grew fond of becoming a kingmaker, preferring to work behind the scenes to elevate his chosen candidates to any positions of power they wanted.
-Carpathia, wanting to enter politics himself, employed Leon on his staff, and grew to value the man's counseling; although Leon tended to be clingy and sycophantic, he taught Carpathia humility (or more specifically, how to feign humility) which proved to be very valuable on the world political stage.
+In his native Italy, Leon grew up fascinated with the trappings of Catholicism, although never truly believing in any of the Church's teachings; Leon simply likes the glory.
+He is fond of dressing in ornate and flowing robes and strutting all over his college campus.
+After being expelled, Fortunato grows fond of becoming a kingmaker, preferring to work behind the scenes to elevate his chosen candidates to any positions of power they wanted.
+Carpathia, wanting to enter politics himself, employs Leon on his staff, and grows to value the man's counseling; although Leon tends to be clingy and sycophantic, he teaches Carpathia humility (or more specifically, how to feign humility), which proves to be very valuable on the world political stage.

-When Carpathia created the Global Community, he appointed Leon to the position of Supreme Commander, the deputy to Nicolae's Supreme Potentate.
+When Carpathia creates the Global Community, he appoints Leon to the position of Supreme Commander, the deputy to Nicolae's Supreme Potentate.

-Throughout his relationship with Carpathia, Fortunato continues to fawn over the man, a fact that seems to be driven home when Leon died in the Wrath of the Lamb earthquake.
-He had been buried and crushed in the rubble of the GC headquarters complex and his mother was calling him home, when he heard a voice – Carpathia's – calling out: "LEONARDO, COME FORTH!" in imitation of a command that Jesus Christ gave to Lazarus.
-Leon is revived, and then becomes more faithful than ever to Carpathia, believing that Carpathia is a god incarnate.
-Like Nicolae, Leon regularly communicated with the 'spirit world'; it is implied that both men shared the same spiritual 'guide' – Satan himself.
+Throughout his relationship with Carpathia, Fortunato continues to fawn over the man, a fact that seems to be driven home when Leon dies in the Wrath of the Lamb earthquake.
+He has been buried and crushed in the rubble of the GC headquarters complex and his mother is calling him home, when he hears a voice – Carpathia's – calling out "LEONARDO, COME FORTH!" in imitation of a command that Jesus Christ gave to Lazarus.
+Leon is revived, and becomes more faithful than ever to Carpathia, believing that Carpathia is a god incarnate.
+Like Nicolae, Leon regularly communicates with the 'spirit world'; it is implied that both men shared the same spiritual 'guide' – Satan himself.